mozilla/glean/docs/user/reference/metrics/custom_distribution.md

 ### `testGetValue`

-Gets the recorded value for a given counter metric.
+Gets the recorded value for a given custom distribution metric.
 Returns a struct with counts per buckets and total sum if data is stored.
 Returns a language-specific empty/null value if no data is stored.
 Has an optional argument to specify the name of the ping you wish to retrieve data from, except